aaronbloomfield/ccc/hws/btcparser/index.md

 - There really are only five different types in the bitcoin blockchain: 4-byte unsigned integers, 8-byte unsigned integers, compactSize unsigned integers, 32-byte hashes, and variable-length scripts.
 That's it.
 All of the blockchain is one of these five types -- so you can reuse your code from reading in one type to read in another.
   - While there are only 5 types, we will be outputting them in different ways -- but each programming language can easily print a number in hex or decimal.
-- Make sure you have a method that reads in compactSize unsigned ints properly, as this will cause your program to crash otherwise.
-In particular, remember that if the variable is more than one byte, then all the bytes *other* than the first are in big-Endian format.
+- Make sure you have a method that reads in compactSize unsigned integers properly, as this will cause your program to crash otherwise.
+In particular, remember that if the variable is more than one byte, then all the bytes *other* than the first are in little-Endian format.
+HOWEVER, some routines that read in the values will swap them for you, and some will not.
+This is explicitly why we provide [block 29,664](blk00000-b29664.blk) for you -- that is the first block that has such a value that is more than one byte (the txn_in_count for the second transaction is 320); you find see more information about that transaction [here](https://blockchair.com/bitcoin/block/29664).

 If you can read in all of the input files -- especially the large one -- without any errors, then you've successfully completed this part.
 Note that you may want to redirect your output to a file, since that's a lot of text to be output to the screen.